To set standards for class attendance

 Illness, injury, hospitalization or military orders

-Students involved in University-sponsored activities, including intercollegiate athletics, may need to be excused from a class, lab, or studio meeting.
+Students involved in University-sponsored activities may need to be excused from a class, lab, or studio meeting.
+University-sponsored activities are defined as those that a University department are able to verify.
 In all instances it is the student’s responsibility to request permission for the absence (preferably in writing) from the instructor and to discuss how the absence will affect their ability to meet the course requirements.
 Students should do this as soon in the semester as possible.
-While instructors should seek to the greatest extent possible, consistent with course requirements, to make reasonable accommodation for a student involved in University-sponsored activities, students should recognize that not every course can accommodate absences and neither the absence (nor the notification of an absence) relieves them from meeting the course requirements.
-An optional student absence form can be found here.

 In recognition of the diversity of the student body, the University provides that a student may request an excused absence from class for participation in religious observances.
 In all such instances, it is the student’s responsibility to request, preferably in writing, that the instructor excuse the absence and to discuss how the absence will affect the student’s ability to meet the course requirements.
 A student should make any such requests by the end of the second week of classes.

-Students grieving from a personal tragedy, such as the loss of a loved one, may need to be excused from a class, lab, studio meeting, or required class activity to attend a funeral or manage grief.
-It is the student's responsibility to contact the Office of the Vice Chancellor for Student Affairs to request that a notice of his or her leave be sent to instructors.
-This notice is for the instructor's information only and does not relieve the student of contacting instructors as soon as possible.
-Upon his/her return, the student will provide documentation of the loss to each instructor and the Office of the Vice Chancellor for Student Affairs.
+A student grieving from a personal tragedy, such as the loss of a loved one, may need to be excused from a class, lab, studio meeting, or required class activity to attend a funeral or manage grief.
+It is the student’s responsibility to contact the Office of the Vice Chancellor for Student Affairs to request that a notice of their leave be sent to instructors.
+This notice is for the instructor’s information only and does not relieve the student of contacting instructors as soon as possible.
+Upon their return, the student will provide documentation of the loss to each instructor and the Office of the Vice Chancellor for Student Affairs.
 Consistent with course requirements, instructors should seek to make reasonable accommodations for the grieving student, and should attempt to provide the opportunity to earn similar or equivalent credit for missed assignments or assessments.
-However, students should recognize that not every course can accommodate absences and neither the absence (nor the notification of the absence) relieves them from meeting the course requirements.
-If the student is not satisfied by the execution of this policy by a faculty member, he or she is encouraged to contact the department head/chair, and if necessary, the Vice Chancellor for Student Affairs.
-Upon his/her return, the student will also be encouraged to visit the Counseling and Psychological Services Office in the UNL Health Center on City Campus or the Family Resource Center on East Campus to discuss the best methods of returning to normality and integrating once again into the classroom and college life.
+Upon their return, the student should consider visiting the Counseling and Psychological Services Office in the UNL Health Center on City Campus or the Family Resource Center on East Campus to discuss the best methods of returning to normality and integrating once again into the classroom and college life.

 Not attending a course

 Not attending a course does not constitute an official drop.
-You must process the drop or withdrawal through MyRED, process a Schedule Adjustment Form or a Cancellation/Withdrawal Form with Registration and Records, 107 Canfield Administration Building.
-The drop or withdrawal will become official and tuition will be assessed based on the date of the transaction in MyRED, or the date the form is processed in Registration and Records, 107 Canfield Administration Building.
+You must process the drop or withdrawal through MyRED (go https://registrar.unl.edu/student/registration/add-dropwithdraw/#dropclasses to see procedures) or process a Schedule Adjustment Form with the Office of the University Registrar, or a Cancellation/Withdrawal Form with Husker Hub.
+The drop or withdrawal will become official and tuition will be assessed based on the date of the transaction on MyRED, or the date the form is processed.